 The group environment supports individuals through social comparison.
 We each have an innate drive to compare ourselves with one another, and it can be used to normalize our experiences of depression and provide ongoing support.

-A typical group session might be as follows:
+A typical group session might consist of the following:

 - Begin with a mindfulness practice, such as a body-scan.